Educational Psychology: 20 Things Educators Need To Know About How Students Learn

 Aside from comprehending the curriculum content, teachers should have a basic understanding of how people acquire and absorb knowledge.

-The following list highlights 20 principles of learning every teacher should know.
+The following list highlights 20 principles of educational psychology every teacher should know.

 1. Students Learn Differently